Impact of temporary lockdown on disease extinction in assortative networks

 We begin by formulating the theoretical SIS model on a heterogeneous network.
 In the following we will focus on assortative networks in which high-degree nodes tend to connect to other high-degree nodes and vice versa~\cite{newman_2002_asso_prl}.
 The complementary scenario of disassortative networks, in which high-degree nodes tend to connect to low-degree nodes, will be discussed in Sec.~III.
 In this model, an isolated population of $N$ individuals is divided into two compartments: susceptible ($S$) and infected ($I$).
 Transitions between the two compartments are possible via infection, $S+I\to I+I$ at a rate $\beta$ per encounter, or recovery, $I\to S$, at a rate $\gamma$ per individual~\cite{Bailey_1975_book,Pastor-Satorras_2015_anneald_net}.

 In a population network, individuals are represented as nodes and their interactions as undirected links, encoded in the adjacency matrix \( \mathbf{A} \).
-By assuming the annealed network approximation—a mean-field average over an ensemble of networks~\cite{Pastor-Satorras_2015_anneald_net}—the adjacency matrix \( \mathbf{A} \) may be replaced by its expectation value \( \langle \mathbf{A} \rangle \).
-Thus, interactions between individuals depend on the conditional probability \( P(k'|k) \) that a node of degree \( k \) is connected to a node of degree \( k' \), and on the degree distribution \( P(k) \), which specifies the fraction of nodes with degree \( k \), such that the number of degree-\( k \) nodes is \( N_k = N P(k) \), with \( \sum_k N_k = N \).
+Under the annealed network approximation---a mean-field average over an ensemble of networks---the adjacency matrix \( \mathbf{A} \) may be replaced by its expectation value \( \langle \mathbf{A} \rangle \), which satisfies $\langle A_{ij} \rangle=k_jP(k_i|k_j)/[N P(k_i)]$~\cite{Pastor-Satorras_2015_anneald_net}.
+Here, interactions between individuals depend on \( P(k'|k) \)---the conditional probability that a node of degree \( k \) is connected to a node of degree \( k' \), and on the degree distribution \( P(k) \), which specifies the fraction of nodes with degree \( k \), such that the number of degree-\( k \) nodes is \( N_k = N P(k) \), with \( \sum_k N_k = N \).